mvysny/mvysny.github.io/_posts/2017-8-22-java-is-not-dead-java-is-obsolete.md

 Obsolete as in Cobol - used widely, but on a descendant trajectory.
 Let's ask a very simple question:

 > How many freshmen, when faced the question which language/web framework to learn,
-> would pick Java (with all of its complexity) when there are countless of other languages/frameworks to pick from?
+> would pick Java (with all of its complexity) when there are countless other languages/frameworks to pick from?

 To build a full-stack web apps in Java you need to:

 * learn Mother Of All Frameworks: JavaEE or Spring
 * learn Mother Of All (Leaky) Abstractions: JPA
 * Pay for Intellij, use Netbeans or use Eclipse (which has more controls than a freaking flight simulator, and is next to impossible to launch a WAR with - that's why now we have Spring Boot)
 * Use Java which is (let's face it) a bloody chatty feature-lacking language.
 And because of this feature (or lack thereof) it gave birth to monstrosities like JavaEE and Spring.
   Java 8 has streams() and `Optional`, sure, but let's face it: the former is chatty and not enough, and the latter usually just produces crappy code.
 * When you will eventually learn JavaEE, you will have to work with Javists (complexity-infected happy bunch) on an enterprise (read uber-complex) variation of [FizzBuzzEnterpriseEdition](https://github.com/EnterpriseQualityCoding/FizzBuzzEnterpriseEdition) and will start all project with including Spring, regardless of whether it is actually relevant to the project itself or not.

 That's a Mount Everest-grade of steep learning curve.
 Why climb Mount Everest